Fatimah binte Sulaiman: Background

 Fatimah binte Sulaiman was born in Malacca, Malaysia, to a family of successful traders.
 The year of her birth is not certain, but is believed to be 1754.
 After the collapse of an unsuccessful first marriage, she married Daing Chanda Pulih, a Bugis prince and merchant from South Sulawesi (then known as Celebes).
 Pulih had a trading post in Singapore, and brought Fatimah binte Sulaiman with him to the island.
 Pulih died while Fatimah was still young, and she combined his business with her own boats and built a successful steamship and sailboat-based trading operation.

 Before her husband died, Fatimah had a daughter with him, Raja Siti.
 Raja would go on to marry Syed Ahmad Abdulrahman Alsagoff, whose family would become known for their philanthropy, like Fatimah herself.

-Fatimah is commonly referred to as "Hajjah Fatimah", indicating that she made the a pilgrimage to Mecca, or Hajj.
+Fatimah is commonly referred to as "Hajjah Fatimah", indicating that she had made the pilgrimage to Mecca, or Hajj.
 The exact date of her death is unknown, but her family claims that Fatimah lived to the age of 98.
 She is buried on the grounds of the Masjid Hajjah Fatimah, along with her husband, her daughter and son-in-law's, and several of their descendants.